History of Architecture

 Course Description

-Our MA/PgDip/PgCert History of Architecture explores built and designed objects, their social, economic and political contexts, their connections to culture and thought, and their urban and landscape settings.
-This course will train you at a high level to look at, think and write about and research architecture and its fascinating histories.
+Our MA History of Architecture explores built and designed objects, their social, economic and political contexts, their connections to culture and thought, and their urban and landscape settings.
+This course will train you at a high level to look at, think and write about, and research architecture and its fascinating histories.

 You will discover varied approaches to the study of architecture, and the course allows you to focus in depth on areas and periods that you find particularly interesting.
 Through option modules, you can choose to study the early and modern - including contemporary - periods and range across a variety of geographic places.
 You will improve your visual and spatial acuity, deepen your knowledge of architecture's histories, and hone your ability to understand and contribute to stimulating critical debates.
 You will also improve your research skills.

-This course offers you the opportunity to study with internationally recognised experts.
+This history of architecture degree offers you the opportunity to study with internationally recognised experts.
 Our teaching staff are defining the field, conducting ground-breaking research in the history and theory of architecture, interiors and cities.
 You will work closely with them, while also benefiting from being part of our diverse and vibrant student body, which includes people of all ages and backgrounds.
-Teaching is enriched by walks and site visits, visiting speakers, screenings and opportunities to get involved in research and community outreach activities.
+Your studies will also be enriched by walks and site visits, visiting speakers, screenings and opportunities to get involved in research and community outreach activities.

 Highlights